zenithx31/learn-python-eng/utilities/telethon.md

-# Scraping Telegram Chatrooms Using Telethon
+# How to Scrape Telegram Chatrooms Using the Telethon Library

 📚 What is Telethon?